Sreehari425/presenceforge/docs/PIPE_SELECTION.md

 }

 pub struct DiscoveredPipe {
-    /// The pipe number (0-9)
+    /// The pipe number (0-9) - for informational purposes
     pub pipe_number: u8,
-    /// The full path to the pipe
-    pub path: String,
+    /// The full path to the pipe - use this with CustomPath pub path: String,
 }
 ```